What is a VPN (Virtual Private Network)

 Lessen the onslaught of ads, at least geographically-targeted ones (an ad blocker helps too).

-Bypass geographic restrictions to watch/listen to locked content.
+Bypass geographic restrictions to watch/listen to restricted content.

 Can VPN be tracked?